Texas Personal Injury or Worker’s Compensation Claim?

 The differences between a worker’s compensation claim and a nonsubscriber case against your employer in general are:

 To recover damages in a Texas personal injury case, you must prove that the person who caused the accident owed you a duty and caused you legally recoverable damages.
-If your injury was caused by the actions of another person (not a co-employee) or company, you might have a third-party case.
+If your injury was caused by the actions of another person (not a co-employee) or your company, you might have a third-party case.

 By way of example, if you were injured car accident and someone else is at fault, this would be a personal injury case.
 (But if you were on the job at the time of the crash and your employer had WC, it may be both a personal injury case against the negligent driver and a WC claim with your employer).
 In this case, you may recover both worker’s comp and personal injury damages.